Regulations and Standards for Baby and Children’s Products in the United Kingdom

 Children’s products sold in the United Kingdom are subject to safety standards, labelling, documentation, and testing requirements.
 This is the case both for toys and other children’s products, such as high chairs, strollers, cribs, baby carriers, and drinking bottles.

-In this guide, we take a closer look at regulations that are highly relevant to children’s products, such as the General Product Safety Regulations, the Toys (Safety) Regulations, and the UK REACH regulation.
+In this guide, we take a closer look at regulations that are highly relevant to children’s products, such as the General Product Safety Regulations 2005, the Toys (Safety) Regulations, and the UK REACH regulation.

-Note: We do not cover requirements for Northern Ireland, which is generally aligned with EU product safety requirements.
+Note: This article does not cover requirements for Northern Ireland, which is generally aligned with EU product safety requirements.

 FREE CONSULTATION CALL (US, EU & UK)